Start your resume with a concise mission statement about yourself and position you are seeking.

 Spell check, spell check, spell check!
 Have someone else proofread before publishing.
 A quality, well constructed resume shows the campground you are responsible, detailed oriented, and willing to put time into projects.

 Make it easy for campgrounds to select you from their many applicants by listing references with updated contact information.
+Be sure that your references are aware someone may be calling them.

 Example: “Please call my references listed below to further learn how we may be a great fit for your campground.”